hainworldhq/hain-glossary/README.md

 Use the glossary alongside the whitepaper in the following way:

-- Read [`HAIN Whitepaper`](../hain-whitepaper) for the broader narrative and structure
+- read `hain-whitepaper` for the broader narrative and structural sequence
-- Use glossary entries to clarify key terms referenced in:
+- use glossary entries to clarify key terms referenced across:
   - `00-overview.md`
   - `01-what-is-hain-world.md`
   - `02-why-hybrid-ai-native.md`